Get insider access

 5.9 Pets

-The iRobot i7 is good for cleaning pet hair.
+While the iRobot i7 delivers good pet hair pick-up performance, it lacks some features that come in handy for pet care, like mopping.
 As a robot vacuum, it can map out your house and take the most efficient path to ensure your room gets cleaned.
-It can pick up most pet hair from bare floors and low as well as high-pile carpet.
-However, hair can get caught in the brushroll and you may need to intervene and detangle it.
-Unfortunately, although it's well-built, it has several parts that need frequent maintenance and its recurring costs are quite high.
+However, hair can get caught in the brushroll, and you may need to intervene and detangle it.
+Unfortunately, although it's well-built, it has several parts that need frequent maintenance, and its recurring costs are quite high.

 Pros